- How do I transfer credits from a different university?

 For information on Quebec Inter-University Transfer (IUT), please click here.

 McGill University has bilateral exchange programs in Australia, Canada, Denmark, France, Germany, Hong Kong, Israel, Italy, Japan, Korea, Mexico, New Zealand, Singapore, Spain, Sweden, the United Kingdom, and the U.S.A.
-Information on bilateral exchange programs, including the criteria for participation and a list of institutions with which McGill has bilateral student exchange agreements, is available on the Student Exchanges and Study Abroad (SESA) website.
+Information on bilateral exchange programs, including the criteria for participation and a list of institutions with which McGill has bilateral student exchange agreements, is available here.

 McGill also participates in student exchange programs established by the Conference of Principals and Rectors of Quebec Universities (CREPUQ).
-The criteria for participation in these student exchange agreements is the same as for SESA.
 For more information, please refer to Programmes d'échanges d'étudiants de la CREPUQ (PÉÉ).

 For information on Art History courses required to graduate, click here.